Spiro Mounds: Mounds and plaza area

 Spiro has been the site of human activity for at least 8,000 years.
 It was a major Mississippian settlement from 800 to 1450 AD.
 The cultivation of maize during this period allowed accumulation of crop surpluses and the gathering of more dense populations.
 The town was the headquarters of a regional chiefdom, whose powerful leaders directed the building of eleven platform mounds and one burial mound in an 80 acre area on the south bank of the Arkansas River.
 The heart of the site is a group of nine mounds surrounding an oval plaza.
 These mounds were the bases of the homes of important leaders or formed the foundations for religious structures that focused the attention of the community.

 Brown Mound, the largest platform mound, is located on the eastern side of the plaza.
 It had an earthen ramp that gave access to the summit from the northern side.
 Here, atop Brown Mound and the other mounds, the inhabitants of the town carried out complex rituals, centered especially on the deaths and burials of Spiro's powerful rulers.

 Archaeologists have shown that Spiro had a large resident population until about 1250.
+Around that time, the Little Ice Age caused seasonal rains to become less predictable.
+Because of this, the priests at Spiro Mounds filled existing burial mounds with their most precious objects including capes, axes, and rare minerals, in order to bring back the seasonal rains.
 After that, most of the population moved to other towns nearby.
 Spiro continued to be used as a regional ceremonial center and burial ground until about 1450.
 Its ceremonial and mortuary functions continued and seem to have increased after the main population moved away.